otoukebri/Spring-Course-Oak3/README.md

 ##SPEL

 Short for Spring Expression Language
+Allows you to inject some logic in a `String` value

 ```java
 @Configuration